Our Ambassadors represent BCMFF and advocate for our cause across a multitude of platforms.

 Marylee’s son, father, and two cousins have BCM.
 Like most affected families, the correct diagnosis wasn’t made until 2017 when her son was diagnosed by genetic testing.

-Marylee is an alum of UNC-Chapel Hill and Jefferson Medical College and competed residency at Baylor College of Medicine.
-After four years in private practice as a dual-boarded internist and pediatrician, she now works at a private equity firm in New York City.
+She is an alumnus of UNC-Chapel Hill and Jefferson Medical College and completed residency at Baylor College of Medicine.
+Marylee is a double board certified internist and pediatrician and owns a direct primary care practice in New York City, where she lives with her husband and son.

 Angela M. Tucker